rmtsrc/awesome-weather-up/readme.txt

 = Weather by OpenWeatherMap or Dark Sky =
 The weather data is available either by [OpenWeatherMap](https://openweathermap.org) or [Dark Sky](https://darksky.net).

-They require a free to access the data.
+They require a free key to access the data.

 * [Open Weather Map API Key](http://openweathermap.org/appid#get)
 * [Dark Sky Secret Key](https://darksky.net/dev)